NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Experiments

-We investigate the impacts of two important hyperparameters in NCGNN: the number of primary node capsules ($K$) and the routing iterations ($T$).
-Figure~\ref{fig5} demonstrates the influences of these two hyperparameters on the classification performance of NCGNN-A for Cora with a fixed dataset split (NCGNN-D shows similar performance).
-The results indicate that NCGNN is not sensitive to these hyperparameters.
-For $K$ ranging from $4$ to $12$ and $T$ ranging from $2$ to $8$, NCGNN shows robust performance and consistently outperforms GCN by large margins.
+We investigate the impacts of three important hyperparameters in NCGNN, i.e., the number of primary node capsules ($K$), the routing iterations ($T$), and the dropout rate ($p$).
+Fig.~\ref{fig4} demonstrates the influence of these hyperparameters on the classification performance of NCGNN-A for Cora and Citeseer with a fixed dataset split.
+Note that NCGNN-D shows similar performance to NCGNN-A. The results indicate that NCGNN is not sensitive to $K$ and $T$.
+For $K$ ranging from 4 to 12 and $T$ ranging from 2 to 8, NCGNN consistently outperforms GCN by large margins.
+Note that more routing iterations should lead to better interpretability.
+Moreover, we find that our model needs a large dropout rate to avoid over-fitting, which is common in the case of complex models and scarce training data of semisupervised learning.